Friends, food and festivities. What more could you want?

-Make It: Curry Sweet Potatoes with Crushed Peanuts, Lime and Mint This savory dish combines traditional ingredients with unexpected flavors to create a truly unique side.
+Make It: Red Curry Sweet Potatoes with Crushed Peanuts, Lime and Mint This savory dish combines traditional ingredients with unexpected flavors to create a truly unique side.
 Black garlic adds complexity and depth of flavor, while curry paste, coconut milk and brown sugar add sweet, savory richness.
 Don’t skimp on the mint, cilantro and peanut topping.
 It provides brightness and crunch to create the perfect balance of flavors and textures.

 Take It: Loaded Au Gratin Potato Tray This dish is made with our loaded potato salad, cheddar cheese and savory bacon.
 It’s everything you love about a loaded baked potato, with the richness of traditional au gratin potatoes.
 Available in our Deli.